Here’s what the occasional poem type is:

 They’re practically an inevitability, despite their transient nature as poems that are often only fully relevant at the initial reading.

-What Are Tips for Writing Occasional Poems?
+Tips for Writing an Occasional Poem

 Appeal to the audience and the occasion first and foremost.